hamardikan/LaTeX-Typst-CV/README.md

 # LaTeX-CV Templates

-Masked CV templates matching the layout of `main.tex`, provided in both LaTeX (`cv-template.tex`) and Typst (`cv-template.typ`).
+Masked CV templates provided in both LaTeX (`cv-template.tex`) and Typst (`cv-template.typ`).
 Each template contains placeholders you can fill with your details.

 ## Files
-- `main.tex` — the original filled-in CV.
 - `cv-template.tex` — LaTeX template version with placeholders and macros for quick edits.
 - `cv-template.typ` — Typst template version with the same structure and styling cues.